hdigital/parlgov-web/docs/index.md

 ---

-The project reimplements ParlGov (_ParlGov legacy_) and provides a minimal, maintainable, and tested code base (_ParlGov web_).
+The project reimplements the Parliaments and Governments Database (_ParlGov legacy_) and provides a minimal, maintainable, and tested code base (_ParlGov web_).
 The reimplementation uses best practices for Django code and modern Python tools.
-The main data tables, pages, and validations have been migrated for an initial version.
+The main data tables, pages, and validations have been migrated in this new version.

 ---